Introduction

 }

-/* Different from .Button */
+/* Different from .Button */CSSConclusion

 Understanding CSS syntax is fundamental for effective web styling.
 Mastering selectors, properties, and values will help create visually appealing websites.